accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/13.12/index.md

 ---
-title: On each Web page, can features that involve movement from or to the device be fulfilled in an alternative way (except in particular cases)?
+title: In each web page, can the functionalities that involve movement to or from the device be satisfied in an alternative way (excluding special cases)?
 ---